A scene from the set of "A Different Romeo and Juliet"

 DARE

-DARE (Disability Arts: Redefining Empowerment) is a three-year project aimed at building understanding and confidence amongst the disability and the arts sector in Bangladesh and is aimed to dispel the social stigma associated with disability, and build an accessible bridge between arts, disability and society.
-The project is focused to develop the capacity of artists and persons with disability through a series of training and capacity development programs in Bangladesh in partnership with UK artists and arts organisations.
+DARE (Disability Arts: Redefining Empowerment) is a five-year project from 2019 to 2024 which aimed at building understanding and confidence amongst the disability and the arts sector in Bangladesh and is aimed to dispel the social stigma associated with disability, and build an accessible bridge between arts, disability and society.
+The project focused on developing the capacity of artists and persons with disability through a series of training and capacity development programmes in Bangladesh in partnership with UK artists and arts organisations.

 Tempest Reimagine

-The British Council, in collaboration with Graeae Theatre Company and deaf and disabled artists aim to create a spoken and signed interpretation of The Tempest, leading to its performance on 2020, in Japan.
-The play will focus on exploring the rich meshing of cultural identities that an international cast can bring and will draws artists from Bangladesh, Brazil and Japan who will travel to the UK to learn about and be a part of a spectacular multi-language (signed and spoken) celebration of truly world-class deaf and disabled theatre.
+The British Council, in collaboration with Graeae Theatre Company and deaf and disabled artists aimed to create a spoken and signed interpretation of The Tempest, leading to its performance on 2020, in Japan.
+The play focused on exploring the rich meshing of cultural identities that an international cast can bring and drew artists from Bangladesh, Brazil and Japan who travelled to the UK to learn about and be a part of a spectacular multi-language (signed and spoken) celebration of truly world-class deaf and disabled theatre.

 Fearless